mlubinsky-arm/sensor2cloud/README.md

 ```
 mbed compile -m NUCLEO_H743ZI2 -t GCC_ARM
 ```
+If everyting works as expected you will see the line:

+Image: ./BUILD/NUCLEO_H743ZI2/GCC_ARM/sensor2cloud.bin

 ### Initialize firmware credentials (done once per repository).
 Download a developer certificate and to create the update-related configuration for your device